IBMTechSales/was-appmod/docs/appmod-labs/OperationalModernization/README.md

 12. Look over the migration analysis.

-    From the migratin analysis data, you can:
+    From the migration analysis data, you can:

 	  - view a summary of the complexity of migrating this application to this target
 	  - see detailed information about issues